evgenyneu/image_compressor_python/README.md

 ### Compress all images in a directory

-This following program allows to compress many images using multiple number of terms in singular value expansion.
-This can be useful for comparing many different compression settings instead compressing an image with a single setting.
+This following program allows to compress many images with different quality, which is controlled by the `terms` setting.
+This can be useful for comparing many different outcomes and see how the `terms` setting affects image quality.

 Run from the project directory: